 Backup withholding.
 If the corporation had income tax withheld from any payments it received because, for example, it failed to give the payer its correct EIN, include the amount withheld in the total for line 14i.
 This type of withholding is called "Backup Withholding."
-Show the amount withheld in the blank space in the right hand column between lines 13 and 14j, and write "Backup Withholding."
+Include the amount withheld in the entry space for line14j, and write "Backup Withholding" on the dotted line to the left of the entry space.